 - 5.1 The Discretionary Housing Payment Scheme is cash limited and is provided for in part by a contribution from the Department for Work and Pensions (DWP).
 The limit and the DWP's contribution are set out in annual financial orders by way of a Permitted Total.
 If, or when, the DWP contribution is spent an authority has the discretion to call on its own funds in order to make payments.
 The maximum amount that an authority has the discretion to spend is the difference between the DWP contribution and the Permitted Total for that year.
-If any DWP contribution is unspent at the end of the financial year it is returned to the DWP. - The Department for Work and Pensions contribution to City of Westminster for the year 1 April 2023 to 31 March 2024 is £867,782.
-Cabinet Member approval was given in principle to "top-up" the DHP fund if required and evidenced through quarterly reports to the Cabinet Member outlining spend to date and a likely full year spend forecast. - 5.3 In the period 1 April to 31 May 2023, the Council has made DHP awards of £223,440.
-An estimation of final year spend will be made shortly after the end of the first quarter of the financial year. - 5.4 The proposed recommendations will result in DHP awards totalling £7,882.16.
+If any DWP contribution is unspent at the end of the financial year it is returned to the DWP. - 5.2 The Department for Work and Pensions contribution to City of Westminster for the year 1 April 2023 to 31 March 2024 is £867,782.
+Cabinet Member approval was given in principle to "top-up" the DHP fund if required and evidenced through quarterly reports to the Cabinet Member outlining spend to date and a likely full year spend forecast.
+A report to the Cabinet Member on the DHP spend for quarter 1 (1 April to 30 June 2023) will be submitted shortly. - 5.3 The proposed recommendations will result in DHP awards totalling £2123.33.